Unity-Technologies/arfoundation-samples/README.md

 ## ImageTracking

 There are two samples demonstrating image tracking.
-Basic and Multi Image tracking are supported on ARCore and ARKit.
+Basic and Multi Image tracking are supported on ARCore, ARKit, and Magic Leap.
 To enable image tracking, you must first create an `XRReferenceImageLibrary`.
 This is the set of images to look for in the environment.
 [Click here](https://docs.unity3d.com/Packages/com.unity.xr.arsubsystems@4.1/manual/image-tracking.html) for instructions on creating one.

 You can also add images to the reference image library at runtime.
 This sample includes a button that adds the images `one.png` and `two.png` to the reference image library.
 See the script `DynamicLibrary.cs` for example code.